 Physicians at Massachusetts General Hospital are researching how text-to-speech technology can be useful in helping surgeons comply with surgical safety checklists in the operating room.

 Raul Uppot, a radiologist at the hospital, told CNBC that in one case a patient was listening in to the safety checklist via a voice application right before going under.
+The patient had an allergy to latex, a fact that was missing from the medical record, but was addressed thanks to the checklist.

 That might have averted disaster, as the surgeons had intended to use latex gloves.